mcmah309/rust/book/src/libs/sync/rwlock.md

 # RwLock
 ***
-`RwLock` is used in critical sections to allow multiple concurrent read operations while ensuring that write operations are exclusive.
+`RwLock` is used in critical sections to allow multiple concurrent read operations while ensuring that write operations are exclusive. `RwLock` uses a fifo model to prevent starvation. e.g. Reading and writing to data sources or transactions -
-Dart being single threaded, means it is less common to need a `RwLock`, but they are still useful e.g. reading and writing to data sources or transactions. `RwLock` uses a fifo model to prevent starvation.

 ```dart
 import 'dart:async';